Rayerd/dfl/README.md

 ![screen shot](./image/welcomtodfl.png "screen shot")

 ## Recent major features
+- **Supports dpi-aware (per monitor v2).**
+	- Add Application.setHighDpiMode method.
+		- DPI_UNAWARE
+		- SYSTEM_AWARE
+		- PER_MONITOR
+		- PER_MONITOR_V2
+		- DPI_UNAWARE_GDI_SCALED
+	- Add Control.onDpiChanged method for recursive dpi-change.

-- **Add LocationAlignment property to Control class for easily layout customize GUI elements (with example code) .**
+- Add LocationAlignment property to Control class for easily layout customize GUI elements (with example code) .
 	- While WinForms' Anchor maintains a constant distance to the edge of the parent control, LocationAlignment sets the distance to the edge of the parent control to zero.
 	- LocationAlignment is affected by the dockMargin property.
 	- LocationAlignment and DockStyle cannot be used at the same time.

 ![screen shot](./examples/locationalignment/image/screenshot.png "screen shot")

-- **Enabled padding and margin configuration for all Control types.**
+- Enabled padding and margin configuration for all Control types.
-- **StackPanel class and example code are now comming.**
+- StackPanel class and example code are now comming.

 ![screen shot](./examples/stackpanel/image/screenshot.png "screen shot")